 More on Immigration

-Washington, D.C. – Congresswoman Frederica S. Wilson issued the following statement in response to the six-month extension of Haiti’s Temporary Protected Status designation:
+Washington, D.C. – Congresswoman Frederica S. Wilson issued the following statement in response to the Trump administration’s decision designating Haitians ineligible for H-2A and H-2B visas:

-Washington, D.C. – Congresswoman Frederica S. Wilson today released the following statement on in response to President Trump’s new deportation rules:
+Washington, D.C. – Congresswoman Frederica S. Wilson issued the following statement in response to President Trump’s disparaging comments about Haiti, El Salvador and African nations: